-You will require this permit if you operate as a stockfeed manufacturer and you intend to sell stockfeed mixtures containing an antibiotic or sulphonamide listed under Schedule 4 of the Poisons Act.
+You will require this permit if you operate as a stockfeed manufacturer and you intend to sell stockfeed mixtures containing an antibiotic or sulphonamide listed under Schedule 4 of the Medicines and Poisons Act.
 Your permit will specify the Schedule 4 poisons you are authorised to use, and any limits on the quantity or composition of the stockfeed mixtures you may sell.

 Please note that stockfeed containing Schedule 4 substances such as antibiotics may only be prepared and supplied on receipt of a valid order from the customer.
 This order must be written and signed by a veterinary surgeon registered in Western Australia.
 The stockfeed is to be manufactured in accordance with this signed order and the quantity prepared must be as specified on the signed order.
 The prepared stockfeed may only be supplied to the person specified on the signed order.